raspberrypilearning/surprise-animation/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-You made a surprise animation for your project.
-Click on the green flag to run the animation, then run it again.
+In your project, you made an animation with a surprise.
+Now, click on the green flag to run this animation, then run it again.

 <div class="scratch-preview" style="margin-left: 15px;">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/499932713/?autostart=false" frameborder="0"></iframe>
 </div>

 Do you notice anything odd the second time?
 The surprise is ruined!
-What code block would you add to fix this surprise animation?
+What code block would you add to fix the surprise in the animation?

 --- choices ---